JJGriffin/talk-assets/PowerBI&CDS/README.md

-# Leveraging Power BI with THe Common Data Service #
+# Leveraging Power BI with The Common Data Service #

 ## Abstract ##